 A different approach therefore must be taken into consideration since the experience is so much distinct.
 A lot of people wonder if you can even get better by playing blitz chess.

 As someone who has been playing blitz for years, here is what I’ve learned:

-So being good at blitz has its value as long as you are disciplined enough to avoid its disadvantages.
+So being good at blitz is definitely possible as long as you are disciplined enough to avoid certain disadvantages.
 In this article I will be sharing how you can improve in blitz.